capsule-corp-ternoa/ternoa-proposals/TIPs/tip-510-Secret-nft.md

 * User can mint a secret NFT directly
 * User can convert a Basic NFT to secret NFT
-* Owner can decrypt and view the secret associated the the secret NFT
+* Owner can decrypt and view the secret associated the secret NFT
 * User can list secret NFT in the marketplace
 * User can trade secret NFT in any marketplace